ayushtripathi280/codeclause-music-project/README.md

 # codeclause-music-project
-Creating a responsive music player in HTML, CSS, and JavaScript involves designing a user interface (UI) that adapts to different screen sizes and using JavaScript to handle audio playback.
+Creating a responsive music player in HTML, CSS, and JavaScript which involved designing a user interface (UI) which adapts to different screen sizes and further used JavaScript to handle audio playback.